Point-Teaching: Weakly Semi-Supervised Object Detection with Point Annotations: Experiment

 \subsection{Comparison with State-of-the-art Methods}

 We verify our method with previous studies on \text{COCO-standard} dataset.
-As shown in~\cref{tbl:main_with_semi}, our method consistently surpass all previous SSOD models (CSD, Instance Teaching, Unbiased Teacher) and WSSOD models (Point DETR) in all data regimes that 0.5\% to 30\% data are fully-labeled.
-The results also indicate that Point DETR~\cite{point-as-query} suffers larger performance drop with fewer fully-label data, \eg Point-Teaching outpeforms Point DETR~\cite{point-as-query} by $6.95$ AP under 5\% COCO labeled data.
+As shown in~\cref{tbl:main_with_semi}, our method consistently surpass all previous SSOD models (CSD, Instance Teaching, Unbiased Teacher) and WSSOD-P models (Group R-CNN and Point DETR) in all data regimes that 0.5\% to 30\% data are fully-labeled.
+The results also indicate that Point-Teaching is robust to fewer fully-label data compared to previous methods, \eg Point-Teaching outpeforms Point DETR~\cite{point-as-query} by $6.95$ AP and Group RCNN~\cite{zhang2022group} by $3.1$ AP under 5\% COCO labeled data.

-We also conduct experiments on \text{VOC07\&12} dataset.
-As represented in~\cref{tbl:compare_sota_voc}, our methods achieves $83.0$ $\text{AP}_{50}$, $2.5$ $\text{AP}_{50}$ improvement against the Unbiased Teacher.
-Moreover, Point-Teaching is only $0.5$ $\text{AP}_{50}$ and $1.8$ AP below the fully-supervised model trained on \text{VOC07\&12} dataset, which demonstrates Point-Teaching has fully-supervised-level capacity.